Walden knows great teaching. Choose a master's program designed for passionate educators committed to helping students thrive.

 Walden’s instructors are there to assist in your education.
 You are never alone in your journey.

 1The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of the number of your transfer credits that Walden would accept, contact an enrollment advisor.
+For a personalized estimate of the number of your transfer credits that Walden would accept, contact an enrollment specialist.

 2Total tuition cost depends on the MS in Education program track chosen, and transfer of credit, if applicable.
 Tuition and fees are subject to change.

 3Rates are subject to change.
 The accelerated model is available for new students only.
 While the MSEd accelerated option is designed to be completed in 12 months, time to completion varies by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.
+For a personalized estimate of your time to completion, call an enrollment specialist at 1-866-492-5336.

 4The MSEd One-Credit track is available for new students only.
 While the MSEd One-Credit 12-month, 16-month, or 20-month option is designed to be completed in 12, 16, or 20 months, time to completion varies by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, contact an enrollment advisor.
+For a personalized estimate of your time to completion, contact an enrollment specialist.

 Walden University is accredited by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2019 through June 2026.
 This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
 CAEP is the only recognized national accreditor for educator preparation, promoting excellence in educator preparation through quality assurance and continuous improvement.
 Walden University earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.